04

 2. Set the DC.
 Consider how challenging the task would be and set a threshold number for success using the difficulty guide above.

-2. Under certain circumstances, the GM may determine that a character has advantage or disadvantage on a check (see below).
+2. In some circumstances the GM may grant advantage or impose disadvantage on the check (see below).

 4. Roll the die.
 The player rolls a D20 and adds any modifiers.